us3rT0m/OnlyUP-Trainer/README.md

 ## Support

-Si vous avez un problème, merci de nous contacter sur [discord](https://discord.gg/hzJu8VmFnN) !
+If you have issues, please contact us on [discord](https://discord.gg/hzJu8VmFnN) !